mohsinkhan85090/DSA-Solutions/README.md

 Input: nums = [-4,-1,0,3,10]
 Output: [0,1,9,16,100]

+6.Valid Palindrome (LeetCode 125)
+Problem: Check if a string reads the same forward and backward, ignoring non-alphanumeric characters and case.
+Approach: Use two pointers to skip non-alphanumeric characters and compare letters/digits.
+File: Array&String/validpalindrome.java

+Example:
+Input: s = "A man, a plan, a canal: Panama"
+Output: true

 2. Concatenation of Array (LeetCode 1929)
 Problem: Concatenates an array to itself and returns the new array.